Shanta Rao

 Shanta Rao (c.
-1925- 28 December 2007) was a notable dancer from India.
+1925 – 28 December 2007) was a dancer from India.
 She studied and performed Kathakali, Bharatanatyam and Kuchipudi.

-She was a recipient of the Padma Shri, Sangeet Natak Akademi Award and Kalidas Samman for Classical Dance.

-She was born in 1925 in Bombay, and lived in Mumbai and Bangalore.
-She hailed from Mangalore.
+She received the Padma Shri, Sangeet Natak Akademi Award and Kalidas Samman for Classical Dance.
+She was born in 1925 in Bombay (now Mumbai) and lived there and Bangalore.
 She died on 28 December 2007 at her home at Malleswaram, Bangalore.